markbirss/m3sh-server-node/SETUP.md

 ```
 Enter in `deaddrop` for the password.
 This is the default.
 If you want to change it, remember to also update the `config/dbinit.sql` file.
 ```
-# CREATE DATABASE deaddrop;
+# CREATE DATABASE deaddrop; // Create the database.
+The tables will be built automaticaly.
 ```
 The database `deaddrop` is the default.
 If you want to change it, make sure to also update the `config/dbinit.sql` file.
 ```
-# \q
+# \q // Quit.
 ```
-*If you choose a different password, make sure to change it in the code as well.*

 ## 4. Set Environment
 This will allow your Pi to operate as both a *Central* and a *Peripheral*.